DarrenRHalpin/starter-hugo-research-group/content/home/welcome.md

   columns: "1"
 hero_media: welcome.jpg
 ---
-The Organised Interests and Politics Lab (OI_P Lab) engages in foundational and applied research on interest groups, thinks tanks, corporations and lobbyists in contemporary politics in Australia and internationally.
+The Organised Interests and Politics Lab (OI_P Lab) engages in foundational and applied research on interest groups, thinks tanks, corporations and lobbyists in contemporary politics: both in Australia and internationally.